 Photo: Misiek2 / Wikimedia Commons

-Ķemeri National Park is a natural wonderland featuring bogs, pine forests, mineral springs, and rich biodiversity.
+Ķemeri National Park, one of the top places to visit around Riga, is a natural wonderland featuring bogs, pine forests, mineral springs, and rich biodiversity.
 The star attraction is the Great Ķemeri Bog Boardwalk, a wooden trail through a pristine raised bog, offering breathtaking sunrise views and rare bird sightings.
 The park’s natural healing resources have long been used in local spas for wellness therapies.
 Walking and cycling trails guide visitors through quiet wetlands and forest paths.
 Educational signs offer insights into local flora, fauna, and ecological processes.
 For birdwatchers, photographers, or those just seeking solitude in nature, Ķemeri provides an unforgettable escape from the bustle of city life.

 Distance From Riga: 45 km